 - What are their goals?
 What are they trying to achieve?

-- What are their challenges?
+- Which challenges do they face?
 What do they need to overcome?

 - What can you do to help?
 How can you help them overcome their challenges and reach their goals?